enfein/mieru/docs/client-install.md

 The mieru client will not be started automatically with system boot.
 After restarting the computer, you need to start the client manually with the `mieru start` command.

 **Windows users should note that after starting the client with the `mieru start` command at the command prompt or Powershell, do not close the command prompt or Powershell window.
-Closing the window will cause the mieru client to exit.**
+Closing the window will cause the mieru client to exit.** Using a third party software at https://github.com/cr4zyfish/TrayApp can solve this issue.

 If you need to stop the mieru client, enter the following command